 Importantly, step 4 is simply a trick to keep the two solutions apart in finite samples, but which becomes irrelevant asymptotically.
 The rationale is as follows.
-If the model is first-order identified at $\beta$ and $\beta^$ , then the sample average of $\partial f(x;\beta) / \partial \beta' \cdot \gamma(\gamma^{\dagger})$ will be numerically different from 0 with probability approaching 1 as the sample size increases.
-As a result, the GMM criterion function that uses the first-order approximation above will be large, and the optimisation routine will move away from the manifold $\beta = \beta^$ .
+If the model is first-order identified at α and α^ , then the sample average of $\partial f(x;\alpha)/\partial \alpha' \cdot \gamma(\gamma^{\dagger})$ will be numerically different from 0 with probability approaching 1 as the sample size increases.
+As a result, the GMM criterion function that uses the first-order approximation above will be large, and the optimisation routine will move away from the manifold $\alpha = \alpha^$.

-Once again, the procedure above confirms that first-order underidentified models may be regarded as limiting cases of finite underidentified ones because the criterion function associated to (15) converges to the GMM criterion for the original moment conditions augmented with their first derivatives, as in section 3.1.
-Nevertheless, one should always use the J statistic associated to (14) to test for first-order underidentification, which has one degree of freedom more than their finite underidentification counterparts because it sets $\eta$ to 0 by construction.
+Once again, the procedure above confirms that first-order underidentified models may be regarded as limiting cases of finite underidentified ones because the criterion function associated to (24) converges to the GMM criterion for the original moment conditions augmented with their first derivatives, as in section 3.1.
+Nevertheless, one should always use the J statistic associated to (22) to test for first-order underidentification, which has one degree of freedom more than their finite underidentification counterparts because it sets η to 0 by construction.